angeloashmore/gatsby-node-helpers/README.md

 Gatsby node helper functions to aid node creation.
 To be used when creating [Gatsby source plugins][gatsby-source-plugins].

+**Note**: The following documentation is incomplete and will be written at a later time.

 ## Status

 [![npm version](https://badge.fury.io/js/gatsby-node-helpers.svg)](http://badge.fury.io/js/gatsby-node-helpers)